Daniel-Lanchares/MSc-project/README.md

 | 9.01146 | [[[0.026496682, 0.026856517, 0.023931455, 0.01... | [45.425078093766096, 0.9191168696998269, -0.34... |

 - **Model training**: Normalizing flows train in much the same way as neural networks do, by optimizing on the parameter space.
 The log probability of the samples is used as loss to be brought to zero.
+Unlike similar libraries, dtempest is currently centered on the use of pretrained networks to extract the relevant features of the data to then be fed to the flow, minimizing training complexity.

+  The flow itself is highly configurable: The middle and base transform are repeated 'num_flow_steps' times then the final transform returns the sample.
 ```Python
 from pathlib import Path
 from torchvision import models